If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

 Imagine the outcome if Grant had not made a regular habit of deeply contemplating his next move…

-Myth 3—that technology is making us better—has been debunked.
+Myth three—that technology is making us better—has been debunked.
 Despite technology’s many benefits, the latest research shows that overusing it has serious side effects.

 With these three myths scrapped, we are now ready to examine the solution.

-My experience watching the meteor shower reminded me of a verse from the Bible recorded thousands of years ago by Israel’s King David.
-He once looked up at a majestic sky filled with stars, planets and galaxies and observed: “When I consider [or see] Your heavens, the work of Your fingers, the moon and the stars, which You have ordained; what is man, that You are mindful of him?
+Another figure of history thousands of years ago used his time alone with his own thoughts to contemplate the bigger questions of life.
+Israel’s King David once looked up at a majestic sky filled with stars, planets and galaxies and observed: “When I consider Your heavens, the work of Your fingers, the moon and the stars, which You have ordained; what is man, that You are mindful of him?
 And the son of man, that You visit him?”
 (Psa.
 8:3-4).

-Could David have deeply pondered life’s great questions while watching a live streaming NASA event, and simultaneously checking his email and texting a friend?
+Could David have deeply pondered his surroundings while simultaneously scrolling through a Facebook feed and texting a friend?

 Of course not!
-God never meant for us to run around and serve a god of productivity while trampling social graces and losing our ability to think.
+God never meant for us to be frantic, uber-productive machines while trampling social graces and losing our ability to think.
 Even though technology has its place in our modern age, we must learn to use it in a balanced way while never forgetting the wisdom given to us by those of past generations.

 In passages unknown to most, the Bible has much to say about how people should approach their daily routines, including their work lives.
 Notice this about the importance of maintaining a proper schedule, “It is vain for you to rise up early, to sit up late, to eat the bread of sorrows: for so He [God] gives His beloved sleep” (Psa.
 127:2).